 A mobile Reuse Program was created and submitted to the LARWQCB and the SWRCB Division of Drinking Water for approval on August 19, 2015.
 The City was given permission by LARWQCB to begin hauling recycled water from the VWRF to use on City trees, but not for use by residents and the other designated non-residential customers until the Change Petition and CEQA process was completed.
 Approval for the Wastewater Change Petition WW0083 was given on May 6, 2016.
 It increased the amount of available recycled water use from 0.67 MGD to 2.0 MGD.
 The approved uses for recycled water were for landscape irrigation and dust control at locations specified in the petition and CEQA Initial Study and Negative Declaration document.
-From June to December 2016, a total of approximately 8 acre-feet of recycled water was served from the Recycled Water Fill Station.
-In CY 2017, approximately 16.41 acre-feet of recycled water was served.
+In CY 2018, approximately 14.52 acre-feet of recycled water was served from the Recycled Water Fill Station.
 The demand from the Mobile Reuse Program is not included in Table 4-1.